serneno/DoubleTrouble-Chat/README.md

-# Welcome to our Secure-E2E-Chat!xczx
+# Welcome to our Secure-E2E-Chat!
 This is the beginnings of Double Trouble's project... stay tuned.

+TEST.